philxan/WalkingBass/README.md

 1. Select the staff where you want the walking bass line to be generated.
 This should have a bass clef, and needs to have chords to generate the walking bass line for.
 1. click Apply

-To download the plugin from this web page:
+To download the plugin from this web page, use one of two methods below:
-1. Click on WalkingBass.zip (above)
+1. Click on WalkingBass.zip (above).
+This includes the plugin and all associated documentation
 1. On the resulting page, click the button "Download", just above the text
+1. Follow the installation steps above.

+or.
+1. Click on WalkingBass.qml (above).
+This is just the plugin, without any documentation, and is recommended only for advanved MuseScore users.
+1. On the resulting page, click the button "Download", just above the text
+1. Create a subdirectory for WalkingBass in the MuseScore Plugins folder, and copy the WalkingBass.qml file there.
+1. Restart MuseScore, and enable the pluginl